 I love children and I have served in the Children – Girl’s Ministry in our church New Life Christian Center in Westfield, Massachusetts for many years.
 I also serve in the Missions Committee as the Secretary in our church.
 God has helped me initiate and manage faith-based mission’s trips to Molo, Kenya every 2 years on the even years.

 I am blessed with a career as a Registered Nurse and have worked in Healthcare for over 15 years.
-Am currently pursuing my Bachelors of Science in Nursing at Westfield State University and my goal is to serve in the Pediatric and Maternity department in one of the reputable Hospitals.
+Currently I'm working in geriatrics and in a local Hospital in the Medical Surgical and Telemetry unit.
 My prayer is that God be glorified in this calling and ministry.

 Jason and Nicole Hoffman